DevExpress-Examples/wpf-diagram-create-rotatable-containers-with-shapes/README.md

 ## Implementation Details

 Default diagram containers do not support rotation operations.
-However, this operations are implemented in the base class.
+However, these operations are implemented in the base class.
 You can define a custom rotatable container in the following way:

 1. Create a [DiagramContainer](https://docs.devexpress.com/WPF/DevExpress.Xpf.Diagram.DiagramContainer) class descendant.
 2. Override the [CanRotate](https://docs.devexpress.com/WPF/DevExpress.Xpf.Diagram.DiagramItem.CanRotate) property.